shpimit/remarkjs/BiBle/Disciple.md

 ## Romans 10:9~10

-* That if you confess with your mouth, "Jesus is Lord", and believe in your heart
 * That if you confess with your mouth, "Jesus is Lord",
 * and believe in your heart that God raised him from the dead,
 * you will be saved.
 For it is with your heart that
 * you believe and are justified, and it is with your mouth
 * that you confess and are saved

 ---